rocicorp/diff-server/README2.md

 for physical clocks.
 Calvin nodes coordinate synchronously only to establish transaction order, then run their transactions locally.

+In Replicant, we turn the knob further.
+Like in Calvin, Replicant transactions are pure functions in a fully-featured programming language.

-In Replicant we turn the knob further: nodes do not coordinate synchronously to establish order, or for any other reason.
-Instead nodes execute transactions completely locally, responding immediately to the application.
-A log is maintained at each node of the order transactions occurred in.
-Asynchronously, when connectivity allows, nodes coordinate with an external service (typically the application's own servers) to establish a total order for all transactions across all nodes.
-This log is then replicated to each node.
+Unlike Calvin, nodes do not coordinate synchronously to establish order, or for any other reason.
+Instead nodes execute transactions completely locally, responding immediately to the calling application.
+A log is maintained at each node of the local order transactions occurred in.
+Asynchronously, when connectivity allows, nodes synchronize these logs to establish a total order for all transactions.
+This order is decided authoratively by one logical node, called the "Replicant Server".
+This log is then replicated to each other node (called "Client Node" or "clients").

-This will commonly result in a node learning about transactions that occurred "in the past" from its point of view (because they happened on disconnected node).
-In that case, the node rewinds its database back to the most recent shared state and replays the transactions in the correct order.
+This will commonly result in a client node learning about transactions that occurred "in the past" from its point of view (because they happened on disconnected node).
+In that case, the client rewinds its database back to the point of divergence and replays the transactions in the correct order.

 Thus, once all nodes have the same log, they will execute the same sequence of transactions and arrive at the same database state.
 What's more, as we will see, most types of what are commonly termed "merge conflicts"